simonsteiger/birdsotherwi.se/src/pages/posts/k-means.md

 In this equation, $\boldsymbol{\mu}_k$ is the center of the $k$-th cluster, and
 $z_i$ is an index of the cluster for $i$-th point $\mathbf{x}_i$.
-I have also seen $K$-means being described as a *coordinate-descent* algorithm, but I am not yet deep enough into the terminology to understand that well.

 ## Coding K-means